Podcast: Download

 You’ll find plenty of cognitive stimulation activities for adults, including exercise workbooks and several enticing online brain training games and apps.

-Here are my top recommendations for cognitively stimulating activities, especially for older people.
-All of these will improve your cognitive skills — attention, comprehension, perception, memory, reasoning, and/or processing speed.
+With that in mind, here are my top recommendations for cognitively stimulating activities, especially for older people.
+All of these activities will improve your cognitive skills — attention, comprehension, perception, memory, reasoning, and/or processing speed.

 1. Mindful Walking